AnyLog-co/documentation/training/Session II (Deployment).md

 ```
 test network
 ```
-The value in the status sign designates connectivity.
+The value in the status column designates connectivity.

 ## Basic operations
 On each node (using the CLI) use the following commands: